 My friend recently asked me, “What’s wrong with my Peace Lily?
 She isn’t blooming and she looks so sad!”
 I gave her some advice and within a few weeks, her Peace Lily is thriving, blooming, and overall, a very happy houseplant!

 Does this sound like you?
 No worries, I can help!

 Do you feel like it’s taking forever to get your Peace Lily to bloom?
 Are you worried that you might kill it before it even has a chance to boom?
 Maybe you’re beginning to wonder if you really have what it takes to keep a houseplant alive.

-Today, I’m talking sharing my fail-proof plan to NOT kill your Peace Lily houseplant and keep your Peace Lily Blooming!
-They don’t call me a #crazyplantlady for nothing!
+Today, I’m talking about sharing my fail-proof plan to NOT kill your Peace Lily and how to keep your Peace Lily Blooming!
+They don’t call me a crazy plant lady for nothing!